Ivan-El/kekstagram/README.md

 <h3>About the project.</h3>

-<p>Kekstagram is my first project in which I wrote only javaScript code.</p>

-<p>In this project, I used the main features of Javascript.
+<p>Kekstagram is my first project in which I wrote only javaScript code.
+In this project, I used the main features of Javascript.
 Used built-in objects and functions.
 I got acquainted with the DRY principle and modules.
 Worked with DOM and events.
 I got acquainted with external APIs and third-party libraries.
 Interacted with the network considered the HTTP protocol, the JSON data format.
 I worked with asynchrony and achieved it with the help of promises.
 Created a simple build on webpack.</p>

 <h3>Technologies.</h3>